 This year has been particularly tumultuous because of the Covid-19 pandemic, which has shaken up Polish society and accentuated already existing tendencies.

-We will see, among other things, the evolution of prices, whether the dynamism of the real estate market in this country has remained the same but also the prospects for 2021.
+In this review, we will see, among other things, the evolution of prices, whether the dynamism of the real estate market in Poland has remained the same but also the prospects for 2021.

 Note that our source was this extremely useful Forbes report.

 Let's first set the scene: a wave of panic swept the world in February 2020 due to a strange Chinese virus.
-Many governments quickly imposed strict health restrictions.
+Many governments quickly imposed strict sanitary restrictions.